 a.
 Roach Baits

-Roach bait is an indoor roach killer or poison that exploits the emetophobic, coprophagic and cannibalistic trends of cockroaches.
+Roach bait is an indoor roach killer or poison that exploits cockroaches’ emetophobic, coprophagic, and cannibalistic trends.
 Gel bait stations will come in tubes that you can squeeze into crevices and cracks and under baseboards.

-There are different types of roach bait for various roach species that you can use both for indoor and outdoor spaces.
-But roach baits may make many roaches to die in several areas of your house – and thus you’ll need to vacuum thoroughly in 3-7 days.
+There are different types of roach bait for various roach species you can use for indoor and outdoor spaces.
+But roach baits may make many roaches die in several areas of your house – and thus, you’ll need to vacuum thoroughly in 3-7 days.

-Also, Granular baits are mainly used in outdoor spaces such as mulched areas in which roaches hide and breed in the house.
+Also, Granular baits are mainly used in outdoor spaces such as mulched areas where roaches hide and breed in the house.
 But they can also be used in wall voids and attic.
 To control the roach colony, the baits should contain Hydramethylnon 2% and Fipronil 0.05%.

 Avoid using baits in combination with other insecticides.
 The insecticide can spoil the bait and thus would neutralize the domino impact/ secondary kill effect.
 Also, the roach would die before scattering the bait poison to the nests.